nickspacek/twitter-bootstrap-compiled/README.md

 Compiled version of Twitter Bootstrap, useful for git submodules in projects.

-Installation
+Install
 ============

 Install it in your project with:

-`git submodule add --name twitter-bootstrap-compiled https://github.com/gibas/twitter-bootstrap-compiled.git YOUR_PROJECT/static/bootstrap`
+`git submodule add https://github.com/gibas/twitter-bootstrap-compiled.git YOUR_PROJECT/static/bootstrap`

+The last parameter is a directory in which compiled bootstrap will be placed.
+It can be any directory in your project.

 Update
 ======